 If you love simple crochet patterns but also want to add a little something extra, then this pattern is for you!
 After a couple of test scarves, ripping out and rewriting the pattern a few times I am so happy to release the Gracelyn Fringe Cowl finally!

 The Yarn That’s Perfect for a Crochet Scarf or Cowl

 Remember, when I had my yarn date on Valentine’s Day that I shared a photo of on Instagram?
 Well, this crochet cowl pattern was the result!
 For this cowl, I used Isaac Mizrahi Colorways Merino Blend, which is a light luxurious feeling yarn.

 I was thrilled when I found it for less than $3.00 at Michael’s during their yarn sale!
 Yay!
-If you can’t find this yarn Lion Brand Mandala Yarn would be a perfect substitute (see above!)
+Do you need a substitute yarn?
+If you can’t find this yarn Lion Brand Mandala Yarn would be the perfect substitute (see below or in the link!)